Zettlr/zettlr-docs/docs/en/core/writing-markdown.md

 * <kbd>Cmd/Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>G</kbd>: Previous occurrence
 * <kbd>Cmd/Ctrl</kbd>+<kbd>D</kbd>: Select next occurrence

+!!! note

-> Zettlr also offers two advanced writing modes: Emacs and Vim.
+    Zettlr also offers two advanced writing modes: Emacs and Vim.
 Whenever you activate one of these modes, they will change many keybindings and offer new ones.
 Those settings are recommended for advanced users only.

 ## Multi-Cursor Editing